petervdn/notivuecation/README.md

   ]
 });
 ```
-The optional `css` property will be set as css class on the button, while the `value` will be used when resolving the promise (i.e. this is the value that will end up in the `then` when clicking the button).
+Regarding the button data: the optional `css` property will be set as css class on the button, while the `value` will be used when resolving the promise (i.e. this is the value that will end up in the `then` when clicking the button).

 ### $confirm and $alert
 `$confirm` and `$alert` are shorthand methods that internally call `$notify` with some predefined data to cover most usecases.
 These two methods to show either a notification with Ok/Cancel buttons or just a single Ok-button.
 Both accept roughly the same parameters object: